turingschool/backend-curriculum-site/module4/lessons/express_knex.md

 If you are running into errors by running the above, see if this [website](https://www.revsys.com/writings/postgresql/errors.html) can help.

 Create a new directory and cd into it, then initialize NPM.
+Now let's install some packages:
-Install knex globally and in your project, express globally and in your project, and pg (postgres) in your project from npm:
+We are installing knex and experss globally `-g` and in our project `--save`.
+The other packages we are going to include will just in our project `--save`.

 ```
 npm init --yes